cyberfilth/Axes-Armour-Ale/scripts/README.md

 # Scripts

 Scripts used to develop / compile **Axes, Armour & Ale** The Free Pascal textmode IDE is used to develop this game.
-Place the fp.cfg * fp.ini files in the source folder if you want to edit the source code.
+Place the *fp.cfg* & *fp.ini* files in the source folder if you want to edit the source code.

   * *compile_Linux.sh* - BASH script to compile the release version for Linux
   * *compile_Windows.bat* - Batch file to compile the release version for Windows